-In this segment, we interviewed a range of scientists and researchers from around the world, including Drs Sherene Loi @LoiSher (Peter MacCallum, Melbourne), Eric Winer (Dana Farber), Johnathan Lancaster (Myriad), Mark O’Connor (AstraZeneca), Gordon Mills (MD Anderson) and Peter Schmid (Barts, London), to learn more about their different perspectives and reactions to the data.
+In this segment, we interviewed a range of scientists and researchers from around the world, including Drs Sherene Loi @LoiSher (Peter MacCallum, Melbourne), Eric Winer (Dana Farber), Johnathan Lancaster (Myriad), Mark O’Connor (AstraZeneca), Gordon Mills (MD Anderson, now OHSU) and Peter Schmid (Barts, London), to learn more about their different perspectives and reactions to the data.

 3. Targeting HER2/HER3 in Adjuvant Breast Cancer

 Over a decade ago, the addition of trastuzumab to chemotherapy became the standard of care for the treatment of HER2+ breast cancer in the adjuvant setting.
 Subsequently, on September 30, 2013, the FDA granted accelerated approval to pertuzumab in combination with trastuzumab and docetaxel as neoadjuvant treatment of patients with HER2-positive breast cancer.